Deployment Rings

 Targeting modes

-Each phase can target agents in one of three ways:
+Each phase can target endpoints in one of two ways:

-• Percentage-based (default) - TridentStack Control automatically selects a percentage of agents from the policy's target groups.
+- Percentage-based (default) - TridentStack Control automatically selects a percentage of endpoints from the policy's target groups.
 Simple to set up but gives you less control over exactly which endpoints are in each phase.

-• Tag-based - Target agents that have specific tags (for example, "Canary Ring" or "Early Adopters").
-This is the recommended approach for maintaining consistent phase membership over time.
+- Tag-based - Target the endpoints that carry specific tags (for example, "Canary Ring" or "Early Adopters").
+This is the recommended approach for maintaining consistent phase membership over time, because membership follows the tag rather than a recalculated percentage.

 Deployment windows